 This doesn’t discount the need for experienced personnel.
 It’s not a man-versus-technology scenario.
 It’s a humans-augmented-by-technology scenario.

 In an interview for Demand-Planning.com, Dr. Chaman Jain, Editor of the Journal of Business Forecasting said “I found an average company can save $3.52 mil. for every one-percent improvement in the under-forecasting error, and $1.43 mil. in improving the over-forecasting error.”

 The amount of savings that he notes here is massive, especially when you consider that for every 1% for either type of error, you’re likely losing much more than that.
 You have to consider lost sales and lowered credibility as the impacts ripple to your customers or your suppliers.

-As you can see, there are a variety of methods that you can use to in demand forecasting and inventory planning.
-No matter which process you use, you should approach your forecasting in a methodical manner.
+As you can see, there are a variety of methods that you can use to in retail forecasting and inventory planning.
+No matter which process you use, you should approach your retail forecasting in a methodical manner.
 Here’s our recommendation:

 Plan to identify and use the most applicable factors and methods for your business.

 Review the accuracy of your data.
 Including anomalies and incorrect data will give you less effective results.